Game of Life is a short documentary following the story of two veterans in their 70s who connect through video games

 A short documentary called Game of Life has gone live on Red Bull TV.

 It follows the story of 74-year-old RAF veteran and full-timer carer Garry Bowhill-Mann, who travels from Norfolk, England to California to meet his online gaming pal Mike Nolan, who also happens to be a services veteran in his 70s.
-Through video games, the two veterans meet and become best friends.
+The two veterans met playing The Division 2 and Ghost Recon and become best friends.

 "While Garry’s life is getting lonelier and harder, he is escaping into another unexpected life," the official press release reads.
 "Late at night, he finds his own personal solace in a room that only he uses.
 There he transforms into a ruthless assassin, a seasoned soldier, a fearless flying ace.
 All through the liberation of video games."